AttractionsAttractions in FiveWalt Disney World (FL)

 Bob Jacobs

 Bob Jacobs lives in Wisconsin where he retired as Editorial Director for a well-known catalog company.
-He and his wife Cristie have four children, seven grandchildren and a cocker spaniel named Penny the Dog.
+He and his wife Cristie have four children and seven grandchildren.
 They’ve visited Walt Disney World regularly since 1992.

-One thought on “Five Things to Know About Star Wars: Galaxy’s Edge
+2 thoughts on “Five Things to Know About Star Wars: Galaxy’s Edge

 • My favorite memory of Galaxy’s Edge is a somewhat embarrassing one.
 We had gotten to HS on a day that they opened to resort guests a full hour before dayguests were allowed in and immediately rode Rise of the Resistance (we walked straight into Rey’s room without a line…and the experience is AMAZING for a Star Wars fan), then went to Toy Story land to ride Slinky before dayguests were allowed in.
 We actually rode both before dayguests got in, then headed back to Batuu to pilot the Millennium Falcon.